SammyKrosoft/Copilot-Prompts-for-Activity-Reports/README.md

 Copilot prompt:	Can you identify the top 3 risks and challenges from the logged notes ?

-5\.
-Conclusion / Next Actions
+5. Conclusion / Next Actions

-Copilot prompt:	Can you write a conclusion from the logged notes ?
+Copilot prompt:	Write a conclusion from the logged notes.

 ```